dj0wns/DJs_MA_TOOLs/README.md

 ## sma\_extractor.py ##
 sma\_extractor.py takes input of a sma file extracted with mst\_extract.py and outputs an assembly like representation.
 After editing, sma\_extractor.py can rebuild this script into a valid sma script that can be inserted into the MST.

+## save\_extractor.py ##
+save\_extractor.py takes input of a save file and converts it to a mostly human readable and editable json.
+Then using the same save file you exported from as an output, can rebuild a new save with your changes as a .new file.

 ## Usage ##

 ### mst\_extract.py ###